pwegrzyn/pwegrzyn.github.io/content/about.md

 Hi 👋,

-I'm Patryk, a software engineer from Cracow, Poland.
-Currently, I'm finishing my Master's in CS at AGH-UST.
+I'm Patrick, a software engineer from Cracow, Poland.
+Currently I'm finishing my Master's degree in Computer Science at AGH-UST (specializing in machine learning).
-I'm also part-time employed at Akamai Technologies, Inc. where I work on data distribution systems.
+Previously I worked at Akamai Technologies, Inc. where I contributed improvements to data distribution systems underpinning Akamai's global CDN.
-In spare time I enjoy books, movies, video games and physics.
+My interest are physics, math, machine learning, distributed systems (from Cloud to Blockchains), books and video games (playing and casually developing).

 ### CV